vadniks/ExchatgeDesktopClient/Readme.md

 `docker-compose up --build` within the root directory of this repository.
 Docker will download necessary files, create & launch a container.
 While Docker is creating the container, bash scripts download & build project dependencies inside that container.
-After container was created, you have 1 minute to run the script (`export.sh`), which will export all built libraries & the executable itself from the container to your host machine - inside the directory in which the export script was launched there will be created a directory named `exported`, which will contain all the necessary
+After container was created, you will have 1 minute to run the script (`export.sh`), which will export all built libraries & the executable itself from the container to your host machine - inside the directory in which the export script was launched there will be created a directory named `exported`, which will contain all the necessary